Nenkai/relink-modding/docs/tables/table_database.md

     Do **NOT** use this online.
 Likewise, do **NOT** use this to create and publish cheat related mods, such as skill edits.

     Table research and edits should be reserved to adding or adjusting content.
-Using mods with table edits has a **high** potential for breakage.
+Using mods with table edits has a **high** potential for breakage if used online.
 If you are publishing a mod with table edits, only include the table files you've edited in your mod, **not ALL the tables**.

     **Mention which tables you have edited when publishing your mod**.
 Otherwise multiple mods may conflict if they edit the same table.